authgear/authgear-server/docs/specs/webhook.md

 ### identity.oauth.connected

-When an existing user connect to a new OAuth provider.
-So it does not trigger together with `user.created`.
+Occurs when user connected to a new OAuth provider.

 ```json5
 {